joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 What are the differences between Double and Int in the numbers they can represent and how they store them?

+Answer: Double stores numbers to several decimal places, whereas integers only store as whole numbers, with decimals being rounded to those whole numbers to accomadate the data type.

 ***
 ## Question 2

 What are the differences between Float and Double?

+Answer: A float is 32 bit and a double is 64 bit.
+Because of this, doubles can include more decimal places and are more accurate because of it.

 ***